Aspira Women's Health Inc. (AWH): Skating on Thin Ice? We Know the Answer

-Aspira Women’s Health Inc. (NASDAQ:AWH) went down by -32.36% from its latest closing price compared to the recent 1-year high of $6.25.
-The company’s stock price has collected -43.09% of loss in the last five trading sessions.
+Aspira Women’s Health Inc. (NASDAQ:AWH) went up by 59.61% from its latest closing price compared to the recent 1-year high of $6.25.
+The company’s stock price has collected -30.50% of loss in the last five trading sessions.

 Is It Worth Investing in Aspira Women’s Health Inc. (NASDAQ :AWH) Right Now?